Do you know what the biggest problem with online learning is? Here’s the answer: it is goshdarn mind-numbingly boring!

 See how it’s all connected?
 Aligning learning objectives to Levels makes the whole process smoother, ensures learners are learning the right things in the correct order, keeps their training structured and even adds an element of fun – I’m sure we all know how enticing it is to earn points and ‘level up’; it’s the focus of almost every computer game around, after all!

 Want to find out more?
-Click here to read about how important it is that online learning is engaging, or click below to go back to basics and discover exactly what eLearning can do for your organisation!
+Our Resources show the importance of why and how online learning is engaging.
+Our other resources can also help you discover exactly what eLearning can do for your organisation!